Quality & Environmental Information

 At Dreadnought Tiles and at our sister company Ketley Brick, we are continually investing to make the use of clay as efficient as possible:

-- Our quarry is located a few hundred metres from the Works, minimising transport
+- Our quarry is located a few miles from the Works, minimising transport

 - We minimise the waste of clay in the production process by recycling unfired clay